 and diverse, specialized human resources.

-The CSR Division directly under top management promotes and coordinates CSR-related activities across the Canon Group.
-The CSR Division works together with relevant divisions to address any CSR-related issues that require inter-departmental cooperation, such as environmental, quality, procurement, human resource, facilities management, legal, IR or PR issues.
-Divisions directly in charge of fields with high societal expectations, such as environmental protection, compliance, or quality management, take the lead in CSR activities in those areas.
+At Canon, the CSR Division coordinates CSR-related activities across the Group, working together with other relevant divisions to address any CSR-related issues that require inter-departmental cooperation, such as environmental, quality, procurement, human resource, facilities management, legal, IR or PR issues.
+In fields with high societal expectations, such as environmental protection, compliance, or quality management, our response is led by the division in charge of the relevant area.

 The CSR Division reports on CSR-related matters to the director in charge of CSR as needed and receives relevant instructions.